 It's crazy to think that Ford himself spent time using the farmland to conduct experiments on soybeans and other projects.
 The 3400 square foot home sits on just over 6 acres that house not only the farmhouse but 5 outbuildings including a huge woodworking shop.
 There are 4 bedrooms and 4 bathrooms along with a 962 unfinished sq. ft. space above the garage.

 The home is a true piece of history.
 Originally built in the 1840s by John and Hannah Pennington, it was designated as a Michigan Historic Site on September 17, 1974, and later added to the National Register of Historic Places on December 31, 1974.
-The couple lived in the home until John's death in 1883 and Hannah's not long after.
-Their son then lived in the home until his passing in 1929, and it was then Henry Ford purchased the property.
+The couple lived in the home until John died in 1883 and Hannah's not long after.
+Their son then lived in the home until his passing in 1929, and it was then that Henry Ford purchased the property.

 Inside Henry Ford's Michigan Summer Home